ixdbelfast/ixdbelfast.github.io/modules/IXD102/IXD102-Deliverables.md

 You should write your essay with [Markdown](https://daringfireball.net/projects/markdown) in the first instance.
 This will allow you to concentrate on the content at the beginning.
 Once completed you can convert it to [HTML5](https://daringfireball.net/projects/markdown/dingus) and add some CSS3 magic.

+To help you get started with your essay structure this PDF will provide a few guidelines – [Essay Writing 101](resources/essay_planning_101.pdf).
+The content of the PDF is a condensed version of content from the very useful [Skills You Need](http://www.skillsyouneed.com/learn/essay-planning.html) website.

 - Jan Tschichold
 - Paul Rand
 - Saul Bass